Benjamin-Earley/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .map() returns a new array and .forEach() only passes an item/index to make use of.===-

 2. What is the difference between a function and a method?

+    Functions can hold values inside them.
+Methods are used when invoking functions.
+Object methods are an exception because they are simply functions written inside of an object.

 3. What is closure?

+    Closure refers to the lexical scope of a function and the different pieces of code a function has access to.

 4. Describe the four rules of the 'this' keyword.

+    1. Window/Global Binding: 'this' refers to entire console objec.
+    2. Implicit Binding: When object.function() syntax is used, 'this' refers to object.
+    3. New Binding: uses 'new' keyword where 'this' refers to each new object created from constructor.
+    4. Explicit Binding: 'this' is named explicitly such as with .call and .apply.

 5. Why do we need super() in an extended class?

+    super() replaces the need for .bind(), .Object.create(), and .call, letting the constructor keep track of child attributes.

 ## Project Set up